 The Claremont Autism Center is a behavior management, treatment, and research program for children with autism and their families.
 It is internationally recognized and provides state-of-the-art treatment for the children and parents that attend.
 At the Autism Center, children receive one-on-one therapy that concentrates in areas of speech, social interactions, self-help skills, and academic learning tasks.
 Parents receive special training in behavior management techniques to treat their children at home.

 The Center is a great opportunity for students to do research, intern, take classes in Applied Behavior Analysis, and get hands-on experience working with children with autism.
 The main areas of research are motivation, speech and communication, and social skills and play.
 Each child attends this program one day per week for a two-hour interval.
-The Autism Center has been in operation for 33 years, and has been under the direction of Professor Marjorie H. Charlop for the past 21 years.

 Teaching Resource Center